boochow/micropython-raspberrypi/README.md

 ## How to install

 1. download `bootcode.bin` and `start.elf` from https://github.com/raspberrypi/firmware/tree/master/boot
-1. copy `bootcode.bin` and `start.elf` to root of your microSD card
+1. copy `bootcode.bin` and `start.elf` to the root of your microSD card
-1. copy `build/firmware.img` to root of your microSD card
+1. copy `build/firmware.img` to the root of your microSD card
-1. edit `config.txt` on root of your microSD card and add a line `kernel=firmware.img`.
+1. copy build/config.txt to the root of your microSD card. (if `config.txt` already exists, edit it to add a line `kernel=firmware.img`.)

 ## Modules and Classes

 See [wiki](https://github.com/boochow/micropython-raspberrypi/wiki).

-## Credits
+## References

+The First bare metal Raspberry Pi port by Stefan Naumann. ([Bare\-Metal Raspberry Pi port by naums · Pull Request \#3522 · micropython/micropython](https://github.com/micropython/micropython/pull/3522))

 csud USB host driver by Alex Chadwick.
 (I modified the original [Chadderz121/csud: Chadderz's Simple USB Driver for Raspberry Pi](https://github.com/Chadderz121/csud) to support RPi zero/zero W. The modified version is [here](https://github.com/boochow/csud)).